 - Use it to make a splint

 This is, of course, just a short answer which I will elaborate later in the article.
 There are a lot more uses for the paracord, including during many emergency situations.
 I will mention a few of them, explain in details how the paracord can be applied in them, and even recommend some of the best paracords you can get.
+I will also explain the different uses of a survival bracelet, and recommend a few of bracelets as well.
 Let’s begin.

 What is a Paracord